valeriajuareze/stock-analysis-challenge/README.md

 # Stock Analysis Challenge
 ## Overview of Project

+Steve´s parents are passionate in green energy and they are planning to invest in just one green company, but Steve does not agree at all.
+So, he wants me to help him to analize the databases of all green stocks energy to find the best companies to invest in.
+Therefore, the purpose of this project is to analyze all the stocks with VBA, to reduce the chances of accidents and investment errors.

 ## Results
 ### Refactoring Code
 First, to create my code, what I did was create the ticker Index with a variable 0, this, for everytime it changes of ticker start again in 0.
 Then, I created the three output arrays, this was important because if I did them as variables, then my code will not be runned, so I putted them: (12) to make them arrays instead of variables.